 Each July Montana's Livestock Loss Board receives a limited amount of funding for loss prevention grants.
-All grants issued by the board require a 30% cost share from the applicant.
+Wolf or mountain lion related grants issued by the board require a 50% cost share from the applicant.
+Grizzly bear related grants issued by the board require a 30% cost share from the applicant.
+A separate application is needed for grizzly, wolf, or mountain lion related projects.
 Cost share may be in the form of cash and/or in-kind contributions.
 All cost share information must be documented.
 Receipts for materials and labor are essential.
 State law directs funding to grizzly bear and wolf projects over projects related to mountain lions.